 Most of us connect to an unsecured network at some point.
 Places like hotels, airports, local and national coffee shops and cafes like Starbucks, university networks, hospitals and medical centers, and even some businesses, including the Apple Store, all offer unsecured access to WiFi networks.
-But sometimes, your iPhone will not join unsecured network (s)!
+But sometimes, your iPhone will not join an unsecured network (s)!

 After updating to iOS 11, quite a few of our readers report difficulties when trying to connect to ANY unsecured wireless network.
-The see a warning that the network is not secure and cannot bypass it!
+They see a warning that the network is not secure and cannot bypass it!
 Others report being able to connect but only briefly!
 With iOS 11, their devices connect to the unsecured WiFi network but then almost immediately, the connection drops out.

 - Safari Not Working on Airport, Hotel, or Public WiFi?
 How-To Fix